2021 B2C NPS Benchmarks

 To calculate NPS, subtract the percentage of Detractors from the percentage of Promoters.

-Data for the 2020 US Consumer NPS Benchmark was collected during March 2020 using an opt-in email survey.
-The 2020 study includes more than 62,000 brand ratings for nearly 190 brands in 23 different industry sectors.
+Data for the 2021 US Consumer NPS Benchmark was collected during March and April 2021 using an opt-in email survey.
+This year’s study includes more than 65,000 brand ratings for nearly 221 brands in 23 different industry sectors.
+The database includes brands for which 100 or more responses were received regarding the company’s products and/or services.
+The entire database includes 9 years of data with 598,620 brand ratings.

 For more information on Net Promoter and the data collection methodology, please refer to the Appendix.